 www.usgs.gov/faqs/what-are-metamorphic-rocks-0Metamorphic rocks started out as some other type of rock, but have been substantially changed from their original igneous, sedimentary, or earlier metamorphic form.
 Metamorphic rocks form when rocks are subjected to high heat, high pressure, hot mineral-rich fluids or, more commonly, some combination of these factors.

 www.thoughtco.com/about-metamorphic-rocks-1438952Metamorphic rocks are the third great class of rocks.
 They occur when sedimentary and igneous rocks become changed, or metamorphosed, by conditions underground.
 The four main agents that metamorphose rocks are heat, pressure, fluids, and strain.
+These agents can act and interact in an almost infinite variety of ways.

 www.onegeology.org/eXtra/kids/metamorphic.htmlOther common metamorphic rocks are called marble, gneiss, schist.
 More information.
 A metamorphic rock is a result of a transformation of a pre-existing rock.
 The original rock is subjected to very high heat and pressure, which cause obvious physical and/or chemical changes.
 Examples of these rock types include marble, slate, gneiss, schist.